 Dietitians tend to follow a more mainstream approach focusing on reducing the symptoms of disease using government sanctioned food protocols.
 They tend to excel at providing a food plan that meets nutritional needs from a macro and micronutrient standpoint.
 Also, being a regulated industry, they enjoy less room for flexibility and experimentation based on the needs and situation of their individual clients.

 Holistic nutrition professionals on the other hand, are trained to be holistic thinkers.
 We are trained in the nutritional needs of the human body but are encouraged to go beneath protocol and diagnoses, to consider multiple factors that influence health, and to focus on strengthening the interconnections between the body systems using food.
-Amongst Dietitian, for example, creating a weight loss plan by addressing stress and working on nourishing the thyroid gland, or creating a mental wellness plan by working on the health of the gut would likely raise some eyebrows.
-That kind of approach is firmly within our training and scope of practice, though, because of our understanding of "interconnections".
+Amongst Dietitian, for example, creating a weight loss plan that includes stress reduction and nourishing the thyroid gland would likely raise some eyebrows.
+So would a mental wellness plan that emphasizes the health of the gut.
+That kind of approach is firmly within our training and scope of practice as holistic nutrition professionals, though, because of our understanding of "interconnections".

 Understanding how the body works as an interconnected web and how food impacts that web, incorporating practical changes into a lifestyle plan, and helping individuals implement that plan is where we tend to excel.